 Let’s see how it looks when the digital Mi 9 zoom is in action.
 Basically, pictures are much worse, which is understandable (Pic.
 23-24).

 The best quality of the 12x telephoto lens comes along with the 48MP mode (Pic.
 26).
-A wide-angle feature of this image format covering up slightly the main demerits of this telephoto.
+A wide-angle feature of this image format covers up slightly the main demerits of this telephoto.
 However a considerable distortion is to be seen near the image edges likewise in the Mi 9 wide-angle mode.

-First of all, let’s compare the macro view between standard 2x offered by Mi 8 (2x optical zoom) and 15x attached with lens (Pic.
+First of all, let’s compare the macro view between the standard 2x offered by Mi 8 (2x optical zoom) and 15x attached with lens (Pic.
 27).

 As you can see, the 15x macro lens works quite good.
 The major thing here is autofocus, which is hard to set, as your phone or the object is in motion.
 The principle here is exactly the same as in the zoom; the same amount of magnification multiplies the sensitivity.
-It makes a challenge to get our picture sharp enough, especially when some of the objects move i.e. insects.
+It makes it a challenge to get our picture sharp enough, especially when some of the objects move i.e. insects.

 Even cropped images don’t look bad (Pic.
 29).